Let’s talk about how to have a healthy mentality

 Poor sleep has lots of negative benefits.

-RELATED: Practical tips to get much better sleep every single night
+You might also like: Practical tips to get much better sleep every single night

 31. Stay in the moment

-Spend some time being in the present moment and allowing yourself to fully concentrate on the task at hand.
-Enjoy what is happening in your daily life right now instead of dwelling on the bad things that have happened in the past or worrying about the future.
+Enjoy what’s happening in your daily life right now instead of dwelling on the bad things that have happened in the past or worrying about the future.

 32. Make regular exercise a habit